 Do I Need Special Equipment for These Tests?

 While some tests like the cycle test may require specialized equipment, many of these tests can be performed with basic tools and materials.
 The key is to simulate real-world conditions as closely as possible.

 What Do I Do If a Prototype Fails a Test?

 If a prototype fails any of these tests, it is crucial to identify the underlying issue and rectify it before proceeding with mass production.
 This might involve re-evaluating your materials, design, or manufacturing processes.

 What is the Pre-shipment Inspection?

-A Pre-shipment Inspection or (PSI) is an inspection that takes place once the goods are completed and ready to be shipped.
-The Pre-shipment Inspection helps ensure that the manufactured products are of the quality, quantity, and price ordered.
+A Pre-shipment Inspection (PSI) is an inspection that occurs once the goods are completed and ready to be shipped.
+The Pre-shipment Inspection helps ensure that the products are of the quality, quantity, and price ordered.

 You can learn more by reading our blog The Pre-shipment Inspection Guide and Product Quality Assurance by clicking here.

 What Is The DUPRO or During the Production Product Inspection?